Skip to main content

 Using MCP Tools

-You can connect to external MCP-compatible servers and use their tools with your agents:
+Connect to MCP servers and use their tools with your agents:

 import { Agent, MCPConfiguration } from "@voltagent/core";